Deshik7177/Alemeno_Credit_Approval_System/README.md

 1. `/register/`: Add a new customer.
 2. `/check-eligibility/`: Check loan eligibility based on credit score.
 3. `/create-loan/`: Process a new loan based on eligibility.
-4. `/view-loan/loan_id/`: View loan details and customer details by loan ID
+4. `/view-loan/loan_id/`: View loan details and customer details by loan ID.
 5. `/view-loans/customer_id/`: View all current loan details by customer ID

 Note: Make sure to add a slash ('/') at the end of the API.